AmazingRecordingStudios/hippo/README.md

 Discover short phrases from classic Greek authors and __hear them spoken__.
 You don't find such phrases among the Romans.

+We are looking for more people to record their voices while reading Greek.

 Video preview [here](https://youtu.be/E-xyT1h9bJU).

 | Screen preview: |